czhangy/Squirdle/README.md

 #### To Do:

-- [ ] Add Gen. II - VIII to the database
+- [ ] Add Gen. II - IV to the database
-- [ ] Add scrollbar to modals
 - [ ] Implement daily resets
-- [ ] Add hard mode and volume to settings
+- [ ] Add hard mode to settings
 - [ ] Implement user system

 ## Installation and Setup